NasirSami/environment-setup/README.md

 ![DBeaver Home](./images/dbeaver-home.PNG)

-You'll notice that there are two options: Community Edition and Enterprise Edition.
+Once you click it, you'll notice that there are two options: Community Edition and Enterprise Edition.
 Please select the **Community Edition** as it is free.
-Do NOT select the Enterprise as it is not free.
+Do NOT select the Enterprise Edition.

 You will find the installers for the Community Edition if you scroll down the page.
-They should be located directly beneath the the box which says "Community Edition 7.1.1".
+They should be located directly beneath the the box which says "Community Edition 21.X.X".
 As with all other software listed here, please make sure that you choose the correct installer for your system.
+If you're on Windows, you'll most likely click **Windows 64 bit installer**.

 Once you've clicked on the installer that is compatible with your system, you'll be prompted to save the file.
 Save it and note where you've saved it on your machine.
 These files are usually stored in your computer's "Downloads" folder by default.